World Health Organisation (WHO) indicates that there are 450 million people in the world suffering from mental illnesses.

 Whilst many agree that these statistics are a cause for concern, the subject of mental health is one hardly discussed.

 People suffer in silence.
 Culturally there is no understanding of what constitutes these illnesses and often they are dismissed as witchcraft or plain madness.
+Given the legalization of marijuana, people have begun to gain interest on how it can help many illnesses.
+If you’re going through this condition and would like more information on how cbd oil helps depression read more here.

 In 2009 I had an incident that led to my being diagnosed as depressed and put on medication and therapy.
 Initially I was taken aback.